This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The Best Central & Midwest Fall Foliage Map

-It seems most of the fall foliage trackers are focused on the eastern half of the United States, but the Fall Foliage Network has a section dedicated to the Midwest and Central regions of the United States.
+It seems most of the fall foliage trackers are focused on the eastern half of the United States, but the Foliage Network has a section dedicated to the Midwest and Central regions of the United States.
+(Leaf Peepers is another good one.)

 Reporting on this site begins in September and lasts through the autumn.
 So if you’re checking this site out in, say, June or July to start planning a trip for later in the year, you may not find what you’re looking for.
 But once the site does come alive early in September, you can expect to see updates from spotters about twice a week.